 The original information will always be shown in the register.
 After the correction has been authorised, a note will be added to the margin of the register.
 This will explain what the correct information is and when the correction was made.

-All full birth certificates that are issued from this time will include the note in the margin.
+All full birth certificates that are issued after the correction will include the note in the margin.

-Short birth certificates only include the child’s details and won’t have a note in the margin - they’ll just include any correct new details.
+Short birth certificates only include the child’s details and won’t have a note in the margin - they just show any correct new details.